 Under PFRS, the Group is required to annually test the amount of goodwill for impairment.
-As of December 31, 2021, the Group's goodwill attributable to the following cash-generating units (CGUs): Integrated Micro-Electronics, Inc., Speedy-Tech Electronics, Ltd., IMI Czech Republic s.r.o., VIA Optronics GmbH (VIA), and Surface Technology International Enterprises Limited (STI), amounted to \$145.43 million, which is considered significant to the consolidated financial statements.
-In addition, management's assessment process requires significant judgment and is based on assumptions which are subject to higher level of estimation uncertainty due to the current economic conditions which have been impacted by the coronavirus pandemic, specifically revenue growth rate, gross margin and discount rate.
+As of December 31, 2022, the Group's goodwill attributable to the following cash-generating units (CGUs): Integrated Micro-Electronics, Inc., Speedy-Tech Electronics, Ltd., IMI Czech Republic s.r.o., VIA Optronics GmbH (VIA), and Surface Technology International Enterprises Limited (STI), amounted to \$136.25 million, which is considered significant to the consolidated financial statements.
+In addition, management's assessment process requires significant judgment and is based on assumptions which are subject to higher level of estimation uncertainty due to the current economic conditions which continue to be impacted by the coronavirus pandemic, specifically revenue growth rate, gross margin, cost ratios and discount rates.